Helicity in Hamiltonian dynamical systems

 In order to write Euler's equation as Hamilton's equations, we introduce the enthalpy per particle

 where $e$ is the energy density.
 A thermodynamic identity $\mu = de / dn$ shows us that $e$ and $\mu$ are not independent quantities.
-This allows us to write $\mu$ as a functional of $P$ and $n$ with an explicit dependance on $q$, that is,
+This allows us to write $\mu$ as a functional of $P$ and $n$ with an explicit dependence on $q$, that is,

 Now consider the Lagrange function